Photo Credit: Chun-Chih FAN

 Ximending is in every sense one of the most popular spots for both local and international visitors.
 Resembling Shibuya in Japan, Ximending features a massive variety of fashion and entertainment activities.

 A day in Ximending doesn’t simply end with crazy shopping.
 Check out the Walking Street at night.
-You will be amazed by the awesome food stalls selling the most local Taiwanese food along the street.
+You will be amazed by the awesome food stalls selling the most local Taiwanese food along the street or along Ximen Station, such as the Halal Beef Noodle Shop and the Heritage Bakery & Cafe!
 If you are energetic enough, spend the remaining night in a bar or club or even a karaoke room!
 Ximending never fails to awaken one’s memories in youth.

 How to go: Take MRT Blue Line 5 or Green Line 3 to Ximen (西門)